satwik6941/Portfolio-AI/README.md

-# 🚀 AI Career Assistant

-## 📋 Overview
+🚀**ResuMate** – Your AI-powered resume and career companion

-An AI-powered career assistant web application that transforms your career with intelligent tools for:
+An open source LLM powered career assistant web application that transforms your career with intelligent tools for:

 - **📤 Resume Upload & Analysis** - AI-powered resume parsing and profile extraction
 - **🌐 Portfolio Generation** - Professional portfolios with AI-generated projects